Medical Malpractice “Crisis” Lawsuit is Dropped

 Talk to a St. Petersburg Medical Malpractice Attorney Today

-If you’ve been injured by a negligent doctor, the St. Petersburg medical malpractice attorneys at Masterson, Hoag & Smith can help you recover damages related to your past and future medical expenses, lost wages, and reduced quality of life.
+If you’ve been injured by a negligent doctor, the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. can help you recover damages related to your past and future medical expenses, lost wages, and reduced quality of life.
 Call today to schedule a free consultation.